ShanmukhaManoj11/RLExperiments/CartPole-DRL/README.md

 After training, over 100 test episodes, on an average the pole stays balanced for 200 timesteps on each episode

 <img src="./readme_utils/test1.gif" width=250/>

+** Next steps: **

+The cart moves to the right while balancing the pole.
+Inorder to maintain the position of the cart, motion along the x axis can be penalized